senecajs/senecajs.org/src/pages/get-started/index.md

 null { answer: 3 }
 ```

 The first two `.act` calls both match the `role: math, cmd: sum` action pattern.
-Then the integer
-only action pattern `role: math, cmd: sum, integer: true` is defined.
+Next, the integer-only action pattern `role: math, cmd: sum, integer: true` is defined.
 After that, the third call to
 `.act` gos with the `role: math, cmd: sum` action, but the fourth goes with `role: math, cmd: sum,
 integer: true`.
 This code also demonstrates that you can chain `.add` and `.act` calls together.
 This code is available in the [sum-integer.js][] file.

-The ability to easily extend the behaviour of your actions by matching more specific kinds of
+The ability to easily extend the behavior of your actions by matching more specific kinds of
-messages is an easy way to handle new and changing requirements while your project is in
+messages is an easy way to handle new and changing requirements.
+This applies both while your project is in
 development and when it is live and needs to adapt.
 It also has the advantage that you do not need
-to modify existing code, which is always dangerous.
+to modify existing code.
 It's much safer to add new code to handle
 special cases.
 In a production system you won't even need to do a re-deploy.
 Your existing services
 can stay running as they are.
 All you need to do is start up your new service.